bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 | vec3 normalize            |  __4.1169 ns__ |    4.1675 ns   |   84.2364 ns   |

 These benchmarks were performed on my [Intel i7-4710HQ CPU] under Linux.
-Lower (better) numbers are highlighted, although close numbers may not be statistically significant, I am not a statistician!
-Even so, I hope it's clear that `glam` is performing better than `cgmath` and `nalgebra` in most of these benchmarks.
+Lower (better) numbers are highlighted.
+I hope it's clear that `glam` is performing better than `cgmath` and `nalgebra` in most of these benchmarks.

 See the full [mathbench report] for more detailed results.